 About configuring calicoctl

 calicoctl commands require access to the Calico datastore.
-In most
+By default, calicoctl

-calicoctl with the information it needs using either of the following.
+calicoctl with alternative datastore access information using either of the following methods.

 Configuration file: by default,

 /etc/calico/calicoctl.cfg.
 You can override this using the

 --configoption with commands that require datastore access.
 The file can be in either YAML or JSON format.
 It must be valid and readable by

 calicoctl.
 A YAML example follows.

 apiVersion: projectcalico.org/v3 kind: CalicoAPIConfig metadata: spec: datastoreType: "etcdv3" etcdEndpoints: "http://etcd1:2379,http://etcd2:2379" ...

 Environment variables: If